memgraph/docs/docs/reference-guide/indexing.md

 +-----------------------------------------------------+
 ```

-There are some downsides to indexing so it is important to carefully the right
+There are some downsides to indexing, so it is important to carefully the right
 data for indexing.
 Downsides of indexing are:

   * requiring extra storage for each index and